Maple Leafs muscle their way to a 3-2 win over Kings

 After being replaced by Darcy Kuemper, Quick came back into goal at the next whistle, with just more than 34 seconds left to play.

-Martin continued his tenacious play into the second, buzzing throughout the L.A. defensive end most of his shifts, causing all sorts of headaches.

-Later in the period, Martin engaged Christian Folin in a spirited tussle that the Toronto player got the better of and earned both players five-minute fighting majors.

-Bozak scored on the power play for Toronto that gave the Leafs a brief 2-0 lead at the 14:44 mark.
+Bozak scored on the power play for Toronto that gave the Leafs a brief 2-0 lead at the 14:44 mark of the second.
 But Kempe responded less than a minute later to make it a one-goal game once again.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.